-Human Capital Trends 2019 Podcast Bookmark has been added
+Human Capital Trends 2019 Podcast has been saved

 Human Capital Trends 2019 Podcast

 Deloitte’s Global Human Capital Trends research is one of the world’s largest longitudinal studies of HR, talent, and related technology topics ever conducted.
 In this podcasts series, you will find our experts exploring the top three UK trends and how organisations should respond to certain challenges and also take advantage of the opportunities that our report presents.

 In this episode, our guest William Gosling, UK Human Capital leader discusses this year’s top 3 UK human capital trends, and shares insights on the report’s overarching theme ‘Leading the social enterprise—Reinvent with a human focus.’

 Speaker: Natalie Belgrove, an analyst in Deloitte’s human capital practice and Will Gosling, UK human capital consulting lead.